ForensicArtifacts/artifacts-kb/windows/AMCache.md

 The AMCache is an stores metadata about program installation and execution for Windows Application Compatibility.

-It can be found on Windows 7 and Server 2008 R2 and later.
+The AMCache can be found on Windows 7 and Server 2008 R2 and later in the file:

-The AMCache is stored in a Windows NT Registry File (REGF) format in a file named AMCache.hve.

 ```
 C:\Windows\AppCompat\Programs\Amcache.hve
 ```

+This file uses the Windows NT Registry File (REGF) format.

 ### References